sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 === "UART Ports"
-	The LG290P GNSS has three UART ports, which can be operated and configured separately.
+	The LG290P GNSS receiver has three UART ports, which can be operated and configured separately.

 	<div class="grid" markdown>